 Academic achievement is at an all-time high in Blue Valley.

-2014 Blue Valley graduates posted the top ACT score of Kansas City metro area school districts and the highest score in district history, with a composite score of 25.3.
-The Kansas composite score average is 22 and the national average is 21.
+2015 Blue Valley graduates posted the top ACT score of Kansas City metro area school districts and the highest score in district history, with a composite score of 25.4.
+The Kansas composite score average is 21.9.

 2014 graduates recorded the highest composite SAT score in district history and continued to exceed state and national averages.
 Students scored on average 1864 on the test that measures math, verbal and writing skills.
 In Kansas, the average is 1753 and nationwide the average is 1497, out of a possible 2400.